cyberbotics/webots-doc/guide/using-python.md

 sudo pip install opencv-python
 ```

-On Ubuntu 14.04 it doesn't need to be installed because the python OpenCV library is already included in the Ubuntu 14.04 tarball package.
+On Ubuntu 14.04 it doesn't need to be installed because the Python OpenCV library is already included in the Ubuntu 14.04 tarball package.

 #### macOS